IBM/eventing-openliberty-blockchain/README.md

 1. Navigate to **GET /System/Resources/TransactionId Returns transactionId data**.

     View the contents of the recently added car.
-This is the manual way of listening to the events, as shown in step 4 of the diagram.
+You are manually instantiating the way of listening to the events, as shown in step 4 of the diagram.

     ![](images/gifs/viewtransactiondata.gif)

-    Fill out the example schema with your own cars and see the event.
+    Fill out the example schema with your own cars and see the recent event of your own cars.

 1. Navigate to **GET /System/Resources/Events Returns events**.